There are plenty of ways to enjoy the views of London without spending a fortune

-Enjoy the FREE Sky Garden on 35th floor of London’s latest skyscraper, take in the views of London from the free public roof terrace at the One New Change or climb the 311 steps to the top of the Monument to enjoy aerial views of many of London’s historic sights.
+Enjoy the FREE Sky Garden on 35th floor of London’s latest skyscraper or take in the views of London from the free public roof terrace at the One New Change.
+Why not climb the 311 steps to the top of the Monument to enjoy aerial views of many of London’s historic sights & even climb Big Ben!

 More details available at Budget Views of London.

 The commuter ferry, know as the Thames Clipper, offers a great trip down the Thames at a fraction of the price of other river cruises!

 With ferries running from London Eye to Greenwich, you can take in all the sights along the Thames including Tower Bridge, Houses of Parliament & Canary Wharf plus pick up discounts with travelcards & oyster cards too.

 More details available at Discover the River Thames on a Budget.

 Whilst most people purchase tickets to the Royal Observatory to straddle the Greenwich Meridian Line, you can do this for FREE!

 Straddle the Meridian Line and you’ll be standing with a foot in both the eastern & western hemispheres…it’s got to be done & draws hundreds of thousands of tourist each year.